rosed2/Workout-Planner/DEVELOPMENT.md

 1. 4-10-19 Successfully learned how to get an array from a JSON file.
 1. 4-15-19 Finished creating JSON file of exercises.
 1. 4-15-19 Create classes for Exercise, WorkoutPlan, and Library
+1. 4-15-19 Add functions to Exercise, WorkoutPlan, and Library
 1. 4-15-19 Add tests for Exercise, WorkoutPlan, and Library
+1. 4-16-19 Add search functions to Library and add muscle_ member to Exercise
+1. 4-17-19 Update tests to reflect change in Exercise